MatSim91/Milestone-Project-1-One-Porcent/README.md

    - Used for open/close effect on mobile navbar, as well as the fancybox implementation.

 - [Font Awesome 5](https://fontawesome.com)
-   - Use of social media icons.
+   - Used for  of social media icons.

-## Languages Used
+# Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

-## Frameworks, Libraries and Programs Used
+# Frameworks, Libraries and Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.